Algorithmic idealism: what should you believe to experience next?: Quantum probabilities as objective degrees of epistemic justification

-Berghofer's interpretation can be understood as a modification of QBism~\cite{Fuchs2017} (formerly known as Quantum Bayesianism), which views quantum states as subjective degrees of belief.
-However, given that quantum mechanics is our most successful and fundamental theory of physics, this begs the question of ``how objectivity could enter science'' in QBism~\cite{Berghofer}.
+Berghofer's interpretation\footnote{Berghofer's interpretation and algorithmic idealism differ significantly: DEJI is an interpretation of quantum theory, and algorithmic idealism (AI) is not.
+Quantum theory matters for AI in two ways: first, as a motivation to focus on the question of what is observed next; and second, as a ``litmus test'' to see whether some quantum phenomena are predicted by AI.
+However, AI is not an interpretation of an existing theory, but a new theory that intends to make novel predictions, as outlined in the next sections.
+AI benefits from the conceptually rigorous formulation of DEJI, which clarifies its own use of probability substantially.} can be understood as a modification of QBism~\cite{Fuchs2017} (formerly known as Quantum Bayesianism), which views quantum states as subjective degrees of belief.
+However, given that quantum mechanics is our most successful and fundamental theory of physics, this raises the question of ``how objectivity could enter science'' in QBism~\cite{Berghofer}.
 According to DEJI, quantum probabilities are objective degrees of epistemic justification.
 In this sense, quantum probabilities tell us something objective about the world: not what is the case in the world, but what we \textit{should} expect Nature to answer if we ask it a question.
+In the rest of this paper, we will consider several exotic situations in which agents ask Nature a question.
+We are not interested in what agents \textit{believe}, but what type of laws determines what they will \textit{actually probably} receive as an answer --- or, in other words, what they \textit{should} believe to observe.
+Hence, Berghofer's work will be our guiding interpretation when formulating such probabilistic laws.